cvergnes/public/storytelling_with_data.md

 # Chapter 1 : the importance of context

 ## Exploratory vs explanatory testing
-**Exploratory** phase : figure out what is interesting in datas - like hunting pers in oysters
+**Exploratory** phase : figure out what is interesting in datas - like hunting perls in oysters
 **Explanatory** space : communication of the analysis
 Exploratory space shouldn’t be shown.
 This book focus only on **explanatory**